-With all dog grooming parlours having to remain closed at the moment, more and more dog owners are reaching for the scissors and clippers to try and keep their pets knot-free and comfortable.
+With all dog grooming parlours having to remain closed at the moment, more and more dog owners are reaching for the scissors and clippers to try and keep their dogs knot-free and comfortable.
 Of course the majority are not professional groomers so the first session can be somewhat nerve wracking!

-Ensure you groom him daily to keep on top of any knots and tangles and always inspect his coat, paws and ears for foreign objects and ticks.
-Keep and eye on your dog's ears and give them a clean with either cotton wool or ear cleaning wipes if they need it.
+Ensure you groom it daily to keep on top of any dog hair knots and tangles and always inspect it coat, paws and ears for foreign objects and dog ticks.
+Keep and eye on your dog's ears and give them a clean with either cotton wool or dog ear cleaning wipes if they need it.

-Some people like to trim using nail clippers, others prefer to file the nails down but it’s all down to personal preference and what you and your dog finds most comfortable.
+Some people like to trim using dog nail clippers, others prefer to file the nails down but it’s all down to personal preference and what you and your dog finds most comfortable.
 Walking your pooch on pavement (when it’s not a hot day!) may help keep his nails in shape too.

 Give your pup a bath after his clip to get rid of all the loose fur and massage his skin using either your fingertips or a Kong Zoom Groom.
-The Zoom Groom can be used on wet or dry fur but I love using it with the shampoo to give my dogs a nice soothing massage whilst working the shampoo around at the same time.
+The Zoom Groom can be used on wet or dry dog fur but I love using it with the dog shampoo to give my dogs a nice soothing massage whilst working the shampoo around at the same time.

-Just remember, the key thing is your dog's safety so taking it slow, talking to him softly and offering a treat now and again will make him feel much more relaxed.
+Just remember, the key thing is your dog's safety so taking it slow, talking to it softly and offering a treat now and again will make it feel much more relaxed.
 Plugging in an Adaptil diffuser before and during the grooming session may also help keep your pup calm.
 Smearing some dog-safe peanut butter or Kong paste on the bathroom wall during bath-time and nail clipping also works a treat for some dogs so use your imagination and try offering your dog something tasty to keep it distracted!